 Business debts are pretty similar to personal debts.
 The bank or other lender will determine credit-worthiness of your business by reviewing cash flow, past tax returns, and assets.
 For smaller businesses, banks will require personal net worth statements of the individual owners.
 Banks do this because if the business doesn’t pay back the loan, the bank will look to the individual owners to do so.
 Private lenders may not look that deeply into either the business’ or owners’ finances, usually for newer businesses or startups that have no cash flow but that the private lender feels is a good risk because of the product being developed.

 Business debt can be used to fund ongoing operations such as payroll or to purchase inventory.
-Other reasons for a business to incur debt are to purchase new equipment, expand operations such as to open a new retail location or develop a new product, or to buy out a departing partner.
+Other reasons for a business to incur debt are to purchase new equipment.
+Debt may finance expanded operations such as opening a new retail location or developing a new product.
+An owner might use debt to buy out a business partner.
 In the case of the first two, and possibly in the buyout scenario, a lender may require collateral.